priyanka-gyan/priyanka-gyan/README.md

    <a href="https://github.com/priyanka-gyan">
    <img width=100% src="https://github.com/priyanka-gyan/priyanka-gyan/blob/ef3eacc2cf15a3c25706dd023dec3219aeadeb82/pictures/Priyanka.gif" width=80% height=230px href="https://github.com/priyanka-gyan" /></a>
 </div>
-<h4 align="center">I am a B.Tech CSE undergraduate student who is passionate about Competitive Programming and Web Development alongside being pretty active and participating in events that encourage me to learn.
-Proficient in Python and also have strong foundations of data structures, algorithms and coding fundamentals which help me to understand and alleviate problems.</h4>
+<h4 align="center">I am currently working as a Software Developer in John Deere.
+With a B.Tech in CSE, I have a strong passion for Competitive Programming and Web Development.
+My proficiency in Python, along with a solid foundation in data structures, algorithms, and coding fundamentals, enables me to efficiently solve complex problems.
+I am also actively engaged in events that foster continuous learning and professional development.</h4>
 <br>

 - 🏆 Github Profile Trophies